earlybird3010/cs-self-study/courses/CS50/week 0/project-0/README.md

 ### 3. Infinite looping
     - To avoid the dungeon backdrop from looping indefinitey, I chose an escape place that was as close as possible so that Harry couldn't touch the skrewt.
     - In the first place, I chose a place where Harry touched the wall.
 By design, the program moved him to his previous recorded position, which was his position when he entered the dungeon.
 As a result, I chose another position where he didn't touch anything.

+## Design Notes - Boggart
+It was simple to implement the Boggart, as its behavior closely mirrors the skrewt.
+I modified its movement pattern as well as its interaction when battling against Harry Potter.
+Nonethelss, I decided to challenge myself further by implementing background music tied to scene transitions, and that led to one important design decision.

+### **Maze -> A Different Backdrop -> Another Backdrop Transitions**
+    - When transitioning between backdrops, I wanted to stop the old soundtrack and start a new one smoothly.
+Also, I wanted each soundtrack to loop indefinitely in its associated scene, except for some special cases (Boggart's sound when it encounters Harry).
+    - First idea: used `broadcast` and `stop all sounds` to stop the current music before starting a new one.
+This only worked for non-looping sounds, and it didn't apply to me because I had to loop my short soundtrack to make the background music.
+If a `forever` block was looping `play sounds() until done`, then a `stop all sounds` block would only stop the current iteration.
+Unfortunately, the `when I receive()` block cannot be stacked under the forever block and above the play sounds() until done block to stop the forever script from executing.
+    - Final idea: I needed to keep track of certain events, so I switched to using **global variables** to track music state.
+One simple example is the win? variable, whose value is determined by Harry touching the Triwizard cup.
+When we start the game, it is set to false.
+Upon touching the cup, the Harry sprite broadcasts a message to all other sprites.
+Upon receiving this message, the result sprite sets win? to true.
+In any sprite other than the result sprite responsible for music, we set win? = true to be a condition for the music to stop.
+    - One tiny detail: `play sounds() until done` block plays the full soundtrack unless stopped.
+To prevent overlaps, I added a `stop all sounds` block **right before** each new scene plays its theme.

 # 🚀 Live Demo